Skip to Main Content

 • Transparency and accountability when distributing the end product.

-• Skill in clearly communicating the extent of AI involvement in creative work.
+• Skill in clearly communicating the nature of AI involvement in the process.

-• Essential for maintaining trust and integrity when distributing AI-assisted creative work.
+• Essential for maintaining trust and integrity when distributing AI-assisted work.

 Diligence Statement